 Abstract

 Constraint programming and the modelling of music theories go hand in hand.
-Traditionally musical theories are expressed by a set of rules which describe the intended musical result, which makes constraint programming’s declarative and modular approach perfect for writing music theory and composition systems.
+Traditionally musical theories are expressed by a set of rules that describe the intended musical result, which makes constraint programming’s declarative and modular approach perfect for writing music theory and composition systems.
 Various musical theories have been modelled using constraint programming practices, including harmony, rhythm, counterpoint, form and instrumentation.
 Since using constraint programming to model music theories from the ground up is a time consuming and difficult task, some generic music constraint systems have been introduced.
 The goal of this paper will be to introduce the basic concepts of constraint programming, introduce basic music theory, show how certain elements of music theory have already been modelled and the limitations of the current models, as well as give an overview of a generic music constraint system and its benefits and limitations.

 Introduction

 The concepts of computer programming and musical theory have been intertwined almost since the birth of programming with the first musical modeling system being developed in 1958 by Lejaren Hiller and Leonard Isaacson, who created the Illiac Suite which is regarded as the first score composed by an electronic computer.
-Part of the reason composers and programmers alike are intrigued by modelling music theories using computer programming is that programming and musical theory have much in common and certain programming practices are particularly complimentary to model musical theories.
-This begins with musical composition’s ability to be expressed by sets of rules, rules which describe the musical style of a piece or when teaching composition to others.
+Part of the reason composers and programmers alike are intrigued by modelling music theories using computer programming is that programming and musical theory have much in common, and certain programming practices are particularly complimentary to model musical theories.
+This begins with musical composition’s ability to be expressed by sets of rules, rules that describe the musical style of a piece or when teaching composition to others.

 Compositional rules are perfect for describing music for a couple of reasons:

-The rules are declarative (in that they do not specify procedurally how to create a specific musical result, but rather describe important features the result should have), and they describe the music in a modular way
+The rules are declarative (they do not specify procedurally how to create a specific musical result, but rather describe important features the result should have), and they describe the music in a modular way

 The rules can help to express the multi-dimensionality of music in much easier terms.
 Things like rhythm, harmony, voice or instrumentation throughout a composition can be much easier to explain, instead of looking at a composition as a whole, and seeing it as small parts working together.